MishDivy/OdessaBuilds/Development/CHANGELIST.md

 - Added footstep and landing sounds using MetaSounds
 - Added sounds when using ability or bouncing for mushroom and robot guy.
 - Added Haptic/force feedback for controllers when bouncing or pulling.
+- Added Haptic/force feedback for controllers when near the edge of the light in Robot Ability.

 ### Bug Fixes